inveniosoftware/invenio/docs/tutorial-module/run-n-test.rst

 .. code-block:: console

-    $ ./app-setup.sh
+    (my-module-venv)$ ./app-setup.sh
-    $ ./app-fixtures.sh
+    (my-module-venv)$ ./app-fixtures.sh
-    $ export FLASK_APP=app.py FLASK_DEBUG=1
+    (my-module-venv)$ export FLASK_APP=app.py FLASK_DEBUG=1
-    $ flask run
+    (my-module-venv)$ flask run

-You can now open a browser a go to the URL http://localhost:5000/ you should be able to see a welcome page.
+You can now open a browser and go to the URL http://localhost:5000/ where you should be able to see a welcome page.

 To clean the server, run the ``./app-teardown.sh`` script after killing the server.